skyeshere/skyeshere/README.md

 ## Hiya!

 I'm Skye (she/they), a 22 y/o software developer who just graduated from university with a BSc Hons Computing Science degree.
 I love application programming, such as game development and other niche use case programs and web service interfaces such as Springboot and RoR.
+Very much a lover of backend systems.

 ---